LouieEVR/LouieEVR/README.md

 - 👋 Hi, I’m @LouieEVR
 - 👀 I’m interested in Networks and Systems Administration.
-- 🌱 I’m currently learning Docker, Grafana Dashboards and Secuurity.
+- 🌱 I’m currently learning Docker, Grafana Dashboards and Security.
 - 💞️ I’m looking to collaborate on Docker Projects
 - 📫 You cna reach me here and over email.